Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 You can use beef broth, the standard apple cider vinegar for some tang, or black coffee for a darker finish as well.

-Step 3: Wrap for the Finish (optional)
+Step 3: Wrap for the Finish

-You do not need to wrap the smoked beef ribs, this is an optional step that will speed up the cook and gently braise the meat.
+You do not need to wrap the smoked beef ribs, this is an optional step that will speed up the cook and gently tenderize the meat.
 I’ve found this is a helpful step to make sure they are extra tender.

 The best way to tell if the beef ribs are done is by feel.
 Temperature targets are just a guide, but a probing the meat will give you a lot more information.
 Use your temperature probe and stick it in the thickest parts of the smoked beef ribs.
 You should have very little resistance, and it should feel like you are sticking the probe into a jar of peanut butter.
 That will tell you the fat is rendered well, and the meat is nice and soft.